DeveloproDas/bash_remove_games_debian/README.md

+## Remove all games from Debian distro
-A small pice of bashscript to make the life easy removing the games on linux.
-Some of them may need to pass their name as a parameter.
-It means the name of the packets. e.g.:
+A small pice of bashscript to make the life easy removing the games on Debian Linux distro.
+An application can be removed by passing the name of a program as a parameter, it means the name of the packets. e.g.:

-$ sudo ./removeGames.sh "five or more"
+`$ sudo ./removeGames.sh "five or more"`
-$ sudo ./removeG "five or more" removeG is the .sh compiled.

 Run as root or sudo.